 To Do also includes some features that will please visually oriented people.
 Dark mode is helpful if you're reviewing your day just before sleep or when you first wake up in the morning.
 You can also change the background for each list, with lots of modern and inspiring designs.

 iOS and desktop: Free with paid upgrades to Premium and Pro

 Calendly simplifies scheduling with groups and individuals.
-As group projects have become the new normal, you’ll likely have to set up plenty of meetings with groups and individuals during the course of your time as a student.
+As group projects have become the new normal, you’ll likely have to set up plenty of meetings with groups and individuals during the course of your time as a student, and odds are there are several online meeting platforms you rely on to get through the day.
 You can save a lot of time by scheduling and managing those meetings with Calendly.

 Here's how it works:

 Connect Calendly with your digital calendar, like Google Calendar, iCal, Office 365 and others.

 Set the parameters.
 For example, you can let recipients see your availability, so they can pick a day and time, or you can set a day and time and they can either accept it or request a different time.

 Calendly will gather responses from the people you want to meet with and you'll have a meeting set up without the long texting thread that's usually required.